stan-dev/stancon_talks/README.md

 **_Predicting New York City school enrollment_**

-* Authors: Auerbach, Jonathan, Jones, Timothy and Winstanley, Robin (Columbia University)
+* Authors: Jonathan Auerbach, Timothy Jones, Robin Winstanley (Columbia University)

 We propose a Bayesian hierarchical Age-Period-Cohort model to predict elementary school enrollment in New York City.
 We demonstrate this model using student